beeware/beeware-tutorial/docs/en/tutorial/tutorial-5/iOS.md

 The process of deploying an application to iOS is very similar to the process for deploying as a desktop application.
-First, you run the `create` command -but this time, we specify that we want to create an iOS application:
+First, you run the `create` command - but this time, we specify that we want to create an iOS application:

 ```console